-Plan Description
+Plan description

-The TCRS was created by state statute under Tennessee Code Annotated Title 8, Chapters 34-3 7.
-The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
+Employees of the Town of Chapel Hill, Tennessee, are provided a defined benefit pension plan through the Public Employee Retirement Plan, an agent multiple-employer pension plan administered by the TCRS.
+The TCRS was created by state statute under Tennessee Code Annotated, Title 8, Chapters 34-37.
+The TCRS Board of Trustees is responsible for the proper operation and administration of the TCRS.

 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
 The TCRS issues a publicly available financial report that can be obtained at <https://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies>.